-President NICOLAS SARKOZY (France): (Through Translator) Peaceful Libyan citizens who are only asking to choose their own destiny are in danger of dying.
+NICOLAS SARKOZY: (Through Translator) Peaceful Libyan citizens who are only asking to choose their own destiny are in danger of dying.
 We have the duty to reply to their anguished call, in the name of a universal conscience that cannot tolerate such a crime.

-Mr. FRANZ OLIVIER GIESBERT (Editor, Le Point): When there is a crisis, you know, he knows how to decide quickly.
+FRANZ OLIVIER GIESBERT: When there is a crisis, you know, he knows how to decide quickly.
 You know, he takes his phone.
 He calls and convince.
 And he's very good at this job.

 BEARDSLEY: Franz Olivier Giesbert is editor of the weekly magazine Le Point.
 He says Sarkozy masters complicated international crises but bungles the small things.

 OLIVIER GIESBERT: He's awful when things are doing well.
 He's just awful.
 But when there is a crisis, there he's always good.
 So it's a very strange personality which needs trouble - big problems - to be at his top.

 BEARDSLEY: Another columnist, Alain Duhamel of Liberation, says there are two Sarkozys: one solves problems, the other creates them.

 BEARDSLEY: All week, French television has been showing French Rafale and Mirage jets taking off for missions to Libya.
 Polls show more than 60 percent of the French approve of the Libyan intervention.
 That's a huge turnaround for Sarkozy, whose poll numbers are usually at rock bottom.